 The stock market panic of 1978, luckily, occurred in a prosperous global economic context, which helped stem the shock wave.
 The global economy is not affected too much.
 Further relief came from a quick and effective response from the Fed.

 You can trade more than twenty of the world's most popular stock market indices, with industry-leading spreads and commission fees.
-Get started with your FREE Admiral Markets Trader's Room account, today!
+Get started with your FREE Admirals Dashboard account, today!

 The stock market crash of 2000